-For more on the dangers of processed meats, see yesterday’s video, When Nitrites Go Bad and Bacon and Botulism.
-For more comparisons between meat and veggie meats, see Chicken vs. Veggie Chicken, What Is Really in Hot Dogs? and Carcinogens in Roasted Coffee.
-And for more on… more, enjoy the hundreds of other videos on more than a thousand subjects.
+For more on the dangers of processed meats, see Prevention Is Better Than Cured Meat; When Nitrites Go Bad; and Bacon and Botulism.
+For more comparisons between meat and veggie meats, see Chicken vs. Veggie Chicken; What Is Really in Hot Dogs? and Carcinogens in Roasted Coffee.

 For more context, check out my associated blog posts: Using Greens to Improve Athletic Performance; Kiwi Fruit for Irritable Bowel Syndrome; Head Shrinking from Grilling Meat; and Is Caffeinated Tea Really Dehydrating?